Where are they now? The Arsenal XI from Mikel Arteta’s first game as boss in 2019

 After his saved shot was prodded home by Aubameyang for Arsenal’s equaliser in Dorset, Nelson struggled to make much more of an impact in Arteta’s first two seasons.

-He played a bit-part role at Feyenoord last season, but returned to the Emirates and scored a brace against Nottingham Forest in October.
-There’s still hope Nelson will fulfil his talent at Arsenal.
+He played a bit-part role at Feyenoord in 2021-22, but returned to the Emirates and scored a brace against Nottingham Forest in October and that last-minute winner against Bournemouth in March.
+He only played a bit-part role all in all, but his vital contributions earned him a new contract.

 Pepe became Arsenal’s record signing after a £72million move from Lille in the summer of 2019, but quickly became an infuriating figure with Arsenal fans and management.